 - January 20, 2023

 DH@MSU awards funds of up to $500 to support Digital Humanities professional development for students (graduate and undergraduate) and employees at MSU.
-Items funded may include: (virtual) conference attendance, training activities, software, equipment, and data.
+Items funded may include: (virtual) conference attendance, training activities, software, equipment, data, and hiring student labor for project collaboration.
 Individuals from any discipline or unit at any point in their career/time at MSU are welcome to apply.

 Applications may be submitted via a form, which contains the following questions: